hcilabasu/crowd-creativity/README.md

 - Refactored code to use custom events to trigger highlights in each panel
 - Standardize tags, concepts, categories to tags only.
 - Implement real time updating (NOTE: not real time yet.
 Implemented auto reload for now.
 Real time will require more thought)
+- When something is highlighted in a panel, scroll panel to focus on it (implemented with a timer)